Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Algorithm Overview

 \textbf{Strategy II: Weighted mixing matrix.} Instead of modifying the local losses, we embed $\lambda_i$ in a row-stochastic $W$ such that $\frac{\lambda^\top}{n}W=\frac{\lambda^\top}{n}$.
 Defining the weighted average $\bar{\theta}_\lambda^{(t)}=\frac{1}{n}\sum_i\lambda_i\theta_i^{(t)}$, we have

-which is also an unbiased estimator of the global gradient.
-We are interested in whether the two strategies, despite sharing the same descent direction, exhibit the same error recursion and convergence behavior, and what fundamentally distinguishes them.
+which also matches the weighting structure of the optimization problem in~\eqref{eq:optim_weight_avg}.
+We are interested in whether the two strategies, despite sharing the same weighting structure, exhibit the same error recursion and convergence behavior, and what fundamentally distinguishes them.
 We address this question by introducing a new analytical framework and deriving the corresponding convergence rates for both strategies.